pypa/auditwheel/README.rst

 1. ``auditwheel`` uses the `DT_NEEDED <https://en.wikipedia.org/wiki/Direct_binding>`_
-   information (like ``ldd``) from the Python extension modules to determine which system system libraries they depend on.
+   information (like ``ldd``) from the Python extension modules to determine which system libraries they depend on.
 Code that dynamically loads libraries at runtime using ``ctypes`` / ``cffi`` (from Python) or ``dlopen`` (from C/C++) doesn't contain this information in a way that can be statically determined, so dependencies that are loaded via those